-NIESR will match the information listed above to data on child outcomes.
+NIESR will match the attendance data listed above to data on child outcomes.
 This will include data from assessments carried out as part of the project.
 These are standard assessments of language skills.
 These assessments will be administered by a team from Qa Research.
-These assessments will only be used to enable the research team to identify whether the Talking Time programme has an impact on the oral language skills of young children.
+These assessments will enable the research team to identify whether the Talking Time programme has an impact on the oral language skills of young children.